-Hurricane windows are generally made using two sheets of tempered glass, which are bonded together to a thin plastic membrane usually made from polyvinyl butyral (PVB).
+Hurricane rated windows are generally made using two sheets of tempered glass, which are bonded together to a thin plastic membrane usually made from polyvinyl butyral (PVB).
 The specific thickness of the plastic membrane depends on the type and strength of the hurricane window.
 Although you can find a wide range of different hurricane windows and doors, the majority of products use a heavy-duty aluminum frame to add further strength to help ensure the glass remains in place even upon major impact.

 >> Related Content: Hurricane Windows vs. Hurricane Shutters

-How Do Hurricane Windows Help to Prevent Damage?
+How They Help to Prevent Damage?

 Hurricane windows are quite similar to the shatter-resistant laminated glass found in car windshields in that they attempt to prevent shards of glass from flying around and potentially causing damage or injury.
 However, hurricane windows also have to serve an additional function, which is to remain completely intact in the event of an impact.